Trace Talks #2: 5 questions on the relation between certification and traceability

 Which brings us to a point we also arrived upon during the webinar: we can’t get where we want to go without a little help from legislation.
 Peter actually called it a flaw of current certification systems: the fact that they are voluntary.

-Consumers and companies currently aren’t willing (just yet?) to pay more for transparency.
+Companies currently aren’t willing (just yet?) to pay more for transparency.
 Companies for example fear competitive disadvantage if they have to be transparent about their sourcing routes.
 Moreover, we need a level playing field (internationally) for doing good, so companies don’t face that other competitive disadvantage – the one on price.
 Make ‘doing good’ mandatory, and ‘doing even better’ a USP.

 How well do you think certification is affecting the issue of child labour in cocoa in West Africa?
 Are certification efforts on child labour really working?